 Dear Students and Parents,

 Please allow me to take a moment to welcome you to Trinity Lutheran School for an exciting and eventful year.
 My name is Mallory Mahon and I will be your child’s Math teacher.
-(A few of of you may remember me from prevoius years as I previously taught HSP at Trinity a few years back) I received my degree in elementary education from Arizona State University (GO SUNDEVILS!).
-This will be my 10th year teaching and the excitement and anticipation I feel with beginning a new school year never seems to lessen.
-It is even more special for me this year as I will be seeing many familiar faces of sibilings I previously had.
+I received my degree in elementary education from Arizona State University (GO SUNDEVILS!).
+This will be my 10th year teaching and the excitement and anticipation I feel about beginning a new school year never seems to lessen.
+It is even more special for me this year as I will be seeing many familiar faces of siblings I previously had.

 During this first week of school, my students will have the opportunity to cover some rules and expectations for my class.
 I wanted to send a copy of what we discussed for you to keep at home, so that through working as a team, we can ensure that your child finds success in my classroom.